aws-samples/amazon-comprehend-medical-fhir-integration/lab1.md

 ```

 The final output will have four parameter values.
 Please make a note of it to be used in later steps.
 The following is a sample output screenshot.The first one represents the API_END_POINT, second is the IDToken(used as the Authorization value for any curl request to FHIR interface), third is the cognito USER_POOL_ID and fourth is cognito app CLIENT_ID.
 All the values will be used in later steps.
 [Image: image.png]We have now created a serverless FHIR interface.

 You can navigate through the API gateway, Lambda and DynamoDB web consoles to review the various resources.
 API Gateway will provide you the API definitions for the various resources(like Patient, Observation and Condition) as well as the backend integration with lambda.
 It also has the authorization defined with Amazon Cognito.
 The API definitions can also be exported from API gateway if you need to share it with developers.
 DynamoDB has the tables which store the JSON payloads and it will show you the index definitions that are used for searching the resources.

-In the next part of the lab, we will focus on loading test data and integrating it with comprehend medical.
+In the next lab, we will focus on loading test data and integrating it with comprehend medical.

+Click [here](lab2.md) to go to next lab.